bfemiano/big-data-code-examples/README.txt

 I organized it by Chapter.
+Clone this repo to your local machine and follow the guide for remote pushes.
+We should all update periodically.

-It's a public repo, but doubtful anyone will find it.
-Eventually we'll have to delete this project when we host the code officially for the book.
+Eventually we'll have to delete this project when we host the code officially.